 Master of Economics, Kuwait University, State of Kuwait.
+Economics of Science, Virginia Tech University, United States of America.

-Over 15 years experience in Investment Sector.
+Over 16 years' experience in investment sector.

-Ashraf Adnan Bseisu Board Member
+Ashraf Adnan Board Member

 Bachelor of Science in Civil Engineering Southern Methodist University, USA, Master of Science in Management Information System, The London School of Economics, UK.
-Over 20 years' experience in Investment Management and over 30 years in the Insurance and Financial Services sector.
+Over 22 years' experience in Investment Management and over 32 years in the insurance and financial services insurance sector.

-Nominated by: Ithmaar Holding
+Nominated by: Ithmaar Bank